Skip to content

 Students should consider taking ARTH 010, From Stone Age to Our Age (superior advance-placement performance can replace this course for the major, if desired) or any of the 100-level lecture/discussion courses.
 Click here to check Art History course availability.
 ARTH 010 runs only in the spring semester.

 ARTH 010 is offered every Spring and usually has a cap of about 70 students.
 There is usually plenty of room, but if it fills, you will have an opportunity to take it the following year.
-In addition, every semester several 100-level courses are offered in the areas of Ancient Art, Renaissance and Baroque Art, Modern Art, and selected Non-Western topics.
-First years are especially welcome in 100-level courses.
+In addition, every semester several 100-level courses are offered in the areas of Ancient and Medieval Art, Renaissance and Baroque, Modern and Contemporary Art.
+First-years are especially welcome in 100-level courses.

 Because of its interdisciplinary nature, students may wish to double major in art history and another discipline.
 In recent years, students have double in art history and: history; psychology; studio art; geography; English.
 The double major in art history requires 9 courses (instead of 11 for the single major), normally consisting of 8 art history courses and 1 studio art course.